-Actually, what appears in the pictures taken at 2.300 meters of height is nothing more that the effect of the quick depression on the flight surfaces that brings the water vapour contained in the air to the condensation temperature.
+Actually, what appears in the pictures taken at 2,300 meters above sea level is nothing more than the effect of the quick depression on the flight surfaces that brings the water vapour contained in the air to the condensation temperature.

 The following video shows a series of pictures the clouds caused by the Prandtl-Glauert Singularity:

 The following video gives an idea of the sound heard from the ground of a Concorde flying at supersonic speed:

 Top image credit:via U.S. Air Force